What is Digital Health?

 Challenges

-• Internet access: Some people may struggle to use digital tools.
+• Not Everyone Has Internet Access: Some people may struggle to use digital tools.

-• Privacy: Keeping personal health data safe is important.
+• Privacy Concerns: Keeping personal health data safe is important.

-• New technology: Patients and doctors need to learn how to use digital health tools properly.
+• Learning to Use New Technology: Patients and doctors need to learn how to use digital health tools properly.

 How Can You Learn More About Digital Health?